koenry/Flask-PyTorch-Chatbot/README.md

 * You can always use your own intents.json and run train.py (just delete the data pickle file from the root folder if you ran train.py )
 * This is an open source project so you can use it anywhere you want \

+# Deployment
+I have created a Docker image for this app to deploy to DigitalOcean.
+The image can be found here: https://hub.docker.com/r/koenry/chatbot \
+I have used NGINX for a reverse proxy. \
+This was my first time trying to deploy an app to Docker.
+I have learned quite a bit about nginx and docker while preparing the image.

+### Docker Instructions
+* use docker pull koenry/chatbot to get the image
+* docker run -dt -p 80:80 -p 5000:5000 --name NAME koenry/chatbot      -- to create a process
+* docker exec -it NAME bash      -- to get into the container
+* Inside the contained start chatbot.ini and nginx:  systemctl restart nginx && systemctl restart chatbot
+* Enter your server IP to your browser

 # Author Notes
 *I Learned the proper way how to import functions and not use one .py file for everything
 * One of the best helping hand was: ```I Learned that  Everything in python is considered as object so functions are also objects.``` So you can use this method as well.